BroadbandForum/usp/specification/index.md

 The Unique Key of a Multi-Instance Object is a set of Parameters that uniquely identify the instance of an Object in the Agent’s Instantiated Data Model and can be used as an Instance Identifier.

+**USP Record Message**

+The USP Record message is defined as the transport layer payload, encapsulating a sequence of datagrams that comprise the USP Message as well as providing additional metadata needed for secure and reliable delivery of fragmented USP Messages.

 **Wildcard**

 A Wildcard is used in a Search Path to address all Object Instances of a Multi-Instance Object.